 \section{Exponential Decay in the Spatial Direction}

-In this section, we generalize Lemma \ref{Lemma-exponentialdecay} in the context of gauged Landau-Ginzburg models, which is also the analogue of Theorem \ref{T1.3} in the finite dimensional case.
+In this section, we generalize Lemma \ref{Lemma-exponentialdecay} in the context of gauged Landau-Ginzburg models, as the analogue of Theorem \ref{T1.3} in the finite-dimensional case.
 We state and prove the theorem for the energy density function.

 \begin{theorem} For any stable gauged Landau-Ginzburg model $(M, W,G,\rho)$, there exist $\epsilon(M,W),\zeta(M,W)>0$ with following significance.
 Given a solution $\gamma=(A,P)\in \SC(X)$ to the gauged Witten equations $(\ref{generalized-vortex-equation})$ on the upper half plane $X=\R_t\times [0,\infty)_s$, suppose the point-wise estimate